What should we wear?

 What do you have to eat/can I bring a picnic?

-The Old Dairy Café serves a range of food from filled baguettes, salads which you can eat in or takeaway, jacket potatoes & Cream Teas along with a wide selection of drinks (Cooked breakfast during the maze is served from 9.30 a.m. – 11.15 a.m.
-Sundays 10 am – 11.15am).
+The Old Dairy Café serves a range of food from filled baguettes, salads which you can eat in or takeaway, jacket potatoes, light lunches & cream teas along with a wide selection of drinks.
 The Café closes at 5.pm.

-There is a BBQ & Snack Shack Marquee on the Field of Fun serving local sausages and beef burgers you can also purchase a snacks, drinks or treat yourself to a luxury ice cream!
+There is a BBQ & Snack Shack Marquee on the Field of Fun serving local sausages and beef burgers you can also purchase a snacks, drinks or treat yourself to an ice cream!